dalibo/emaj/docs/en/webUsage.rst

 Two types of statistics can be produced:

-* some estimates about the number of updates per table, recorded between two marks or between one mark and the current situation,
+* some estimates about the number of updates per table, recorded between two marks or between one mark and the current state,
 * a precise numbering of updates per tables, per statement type (*INSERT/UPDATE/DELETE/TRUNCATE*) and role.

 The figure below shows an example of detailed statistics.